Child Tax Credit: IRS Facing Possible Implementation Problems For Monthly Check

 “If you’ve already filed for your taxes in 2020 or 2019, or if you applied for a stimulus check through the IRS’s website that they set up during the pandemic, then there’s nothing else that you need to do,” says Stephen Nuñez, the Lead Researcher on Guaranteed Income at the Jain Family Institute, an applied research organization in the social sciences.
 (Nuñez studies cash welfare policy, that includes field work to answer policy-relevant questions about the social safety net.).
 You’re covered, and you should receive the benefit, whether you’re expecting it or not.
 However, if you are not aware — and, unfortunately, many of the most vulnerable households are those who are not aware — they really do need to come forward, if they haven’t filed taxes already.”

 An estimated one third or more of the children who live in poverty also live in households that don’t file taxes.
 And those are the families likely to most benefit from extra money each month.
 The Biden administration has set up a portal for non-tax filers to sign up.
-Its focus is on helping the extremely poor and homeless get their benefit.READ MORE: Child Tax Credit: Who Qualifies For A Monthly Check?
+Its focus is on helping the extremely poor and homeless get their benefit.READ MORE: Child Tax Credit: What Does The Updated Credit Mean For Families?

 #IRS has an online tool to help families who don’t file tax returns register for monthly #ChildTaxCredit payments.
 Learn more at https://t.co/QsIMs56FuT pic.twitter.com/dN0Eym40Hc